From marketing strategy to marketing plan - your complete guide

 Understand your current position

-To set achievable marketing goals, you have to evaluate your current marketing strategy.
+To set achievable marketing goals, you need to evaluate your current marketing plan.
 What’s working, what’s bombing?

 Example: If blog traffic has increased by 10% for the last six months, a 15% month-over-month target is challenging, but not impossible.

 Objectives vs results

 What were your business goals?
 They could include: